danrl/kroppzeug/README.md

 Configuration
 -------------

-Just annotate you SSH config file with comments starting with '#kroppzeug_'.
+Just annotate your SSH config file with comments starting with '#kroppzeug_'.

 * ``#kroppzeug_autocmd`` Commands to execute after the connection has been made.